lowrycito/handbook/pages/study-manual-general-handbook-24.md

   * _Community Service (for young service missionaries):_ JustServe.org (where it is available) and approved community charitable organizations, such as food banks, shelters, and community centers

-  * _Family History:_ FamilySearch indexing, worldwide FamilySearch support, family history center assistance, and family history image processing
+  * _Family History:_ FamilySearch indexing, worldwide FamilySearch support, FamilySearch center assistance, and family history image processing

-  * _Member and Leader Support:_ Supporting wards and stakes in accomplishing the work of salvation and exaltation, as directed by Area Presidencies
+  * _Member and Leader Support:_ Supporting wards and stakes in helping accomplish God’s work of salvation and exaltation, as directed by Area Presidencies

   * _Seminaries and Institutes:_ Office work, recruiting and enrollment, social media, and events support